 Many of her clients are global manufacturing companies in the pharmaceutical, medical devices and electronics sectors, as well as major retail companies, e-commerce companies, companies engaged in blockchain and cryptocurrency transactions, export service companies, and high net worth individuals.

-She has extensive practical experience handling government tax and tax incentives compliance audits, as well as negotiating closing agreements and requests for rulings on various tax matters with the Puerto Rico Treasury Department.
+Isis has extensive practical experience handling government tax and tax incentives compliance audits, as well as negotiating closing agreements and requests for rulings on various tax matters with the Puerto Rico Treasury Department.

 Together with other members of the legal and accounting profession, she commented on and proposed changes to the bills which eventually became the Puerto Rico Tax Reform Act of 1987, the Puerto Rico Tax Reform Act of 2015, and the Excise Tax Act of the Commonwealth of Puerto Rico of 1987.
-Mrs. Carballo has spearheaded various amendments to Puerto Rico’s Internal Revenue Code, the industrial tax incentives acts of 1998 and 2008, as well as the Puerto Rico Incentives Code of 2019.
+Isis has spearheaded various amendments to Puerto Rico’s Internal Revenue Code, the industrial tax incentives acts of 1998 and 2008, as well as the Puerto Rico Incentives Code of 2019.

 She is the author of various tax articles, including "Economic Incentives for the Development of Puerto Rico Act: The Last Frontier in Tax Incentives Legislation," which was published in the June 2009 edition of the Journal of Multi State Taxation and Incentives, and of "Puerto Rico's Subchapter N Eliminates Double Taxation," and "Puerto Rico Offers Tax Exemption for Services to Foreign Markets," which were published in the Journal of International Taxation.